conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 Build section
 =============

+Specifies build information.

-Each field that expect a path can also handle a glob pattern.
-The matching is performed from the top of the build environment, so to match files inside your project, use a pattern similar to the following one:
+Each field that expects a path can also handle a glob pattern.
+The matching is performed from the top of the build environment, so to match files inside your project you can use a pattern similar to the following one:
 "\*\*/myproject/\*\*/\*.txt".
 This pattern will match any .txt file found in your project.